luuyin/luuyin.github.io/_pages/about.md

 ---

 Greetings!
 I'm Lu, an Assistant Professor in the School of Computer Science and Electronic Engineering at the [University of Surrey](https://www.surrey.ac.uk/).
-I am honored to be a long-term visitor and collaborator with the [Visual Informatics Group (VITA)](https://vita-group.github.io/) at UT Austin, led by [Prof. Atlas Wang](https://www.ece.utexas.edu/people/faculty/atlas-wang).
-Additionally, I am a long-term visiting researcher at [Eindhoven University of Technology (TU/e)](https://www.tue.nl/en/).
-I lead the Lightweight & Universal Machine Intelligence (LUMI) lab.
+I am honored to be a long-term visitor and collaborator with the [Visual Informatics Group (VITA)](https://vita-group.github.io/) at UT Austin.
+Additionally, I am a visiting scholar at [Eindhoven University of Technology (TU/e)](https://www.tue.nl/en/) and [MPI-Ellis](https://www.tuebingen.mpg.de/212585/ellis).

 Previously, I served as a Postdoctoral Fellow at [TU/e](https://www.tue.nl/en/) and worked as a research scientist intern at Google's New York City office.

+I lead the Lightweight & Universal Machine Intelligence (LUMI) lab.
 My research interests include:
 - Efficient and Scalable Foundation Models
 - Understanding and Enhancing LLMs
 - Interdisciplinary AI Applications